jessicap6647-design/Temi/DEPLOYMENT.md

 3. Add your custom domain
 4. Follow the DNS configuration instructions

+## Important Notes About Serverless Architecture

+### Data Persistence
+- **In-Memory Storage**: By default, the app uses in-memory storage which resets on every serverless function cold start
+- **For Production**: Configure a PostgreSQL database via `DATABASE_URL` environment variable to persist data across requests
+- **Cold Starts**: Serverless functions may experience cold starts (1-2 second delay) after periods of inactivity

+### Limitations
+- **Stateless**: Each API request runs in an isolated serverless function instance
+- **Execution Time**: Vercel serverless functions have a maximum execution time (10 seconds on free plan, 60 seconds on paid plans)
+- **Memory**: Limited to available serverless function memory (configurable in Vercel settings)

 ## Troubleshooting

 ### Build Errors
 - Check Vercel build logs for detailed error messages
 - Ensure all dependencies are in `package.json`
-- Verify TypeScript compiles locally: `npm run check`
+- The build command only builds the frontend (`vite build`), not the Express server

 ### API Not Working
 - Verify `/api` routes are accessible at `https://your-url.vercel.app/api/niches`
-- Check serverless function logs in Vercel dashboard
+- Check serverless function logs in Vercel dashboard under "Functions" tab
-- Ensure environment variables are set if using database
+- Ensure environment variables are set correctly if using a database
+- Remember: In-memory storage resets between requests without a DATABASE_URL

 ### Frontend Not Loading
 - Verify build command completes successfully
 - Check that `dist/public` directory is created during build
 - Ensure `outputDirectory` in `vercel.json` is correct

+### CORS Issues
+- If accessing the API from a different domain, ensure CORS is properly configured
+- Add CORS middleware to `/server/routes.ts` if needed